Milo1885/Tease-AI/README.md

          - Removed redundant Code.
          - If you review and download images, the image was downloaded twice.
          - The Blog-XML was downloaded with XML-Doc.
 After you scraped an URL, you sometimes couldn't scrape it again.
          - Deadlinks were imported again.
+Now Deadlinks will be removed if you open a blog with Review and on rebuilding, as long you don't cancel it.
+Refresh URL-File imports only new Images.
          - Adding an URL to DislikeList was only writing to file, so a disliked URL could get into File, if a blog contains it twice.

      Stefaf: @DommeTag() Overhaul